emday4prez/RealTimeBusTracker/README.md

 I updated updated the styles of the map using Mapbox styles editor.

-### Links
+### How to run:
-To run this website you can download the folder to your computer and load it into the browser.
+To run this file first download the root folder from github.
+ -Visit [mapbox.com](http://www.mapbox.com) and get your own access token.
+ -Copy/paste the token into the index.html file.
+ -Drag and drop in index.html page into any web browser.

 ## My process